Registration and User Account

 Write up your profile carefully!

 Put yourself in a homeowner’s shoes.
-Show home-owners you’re worthy of their trust, so they want put their house and pets in your hands.
+Show to home-owners you’re worthy of their trust, so they want put their house and pets in your hands.
 Take care when filling in the information asked (proof of identity, certificates of insurance).
 Your profile status will then be easier to check by website moderators.

 Make owners feel they’d like to get to know you.
 Give details and describe who you are.
-Badges are a simple way to communicate your personality.
-Describe your leisure interests.
-Owners will be delighted to find they have things in common with you.

 There are several reasons for home owners not responding: